 One horse at a time proceeds to the start.
-At the starters' signal, the rider rides to the 50 m marker in any gait he wishes.
-On crossing the 50 m mark, time keeping starts at a visual signal.
+At the starters' signal, the rider rides to start of the time stretch (=starting line) in any gait he wishes.
+On crossing the starting line, time keeping starts.
 From there to the finish line the horse must be in racing pace.
-There will be two runs.
+There will be two rounds.

 Before the first round, lots are drawn to set the starting order.
 In the second round the same order as in the first can be used or the starting order is set by the rating in the first round.
 In the latter case the slowest horse(s) will start first.
-The system of the starting order for the second heat has to be announced on the starting list for the first heat.
+The system of the starting order for the second round has to be announced on the starting list for the first round.